unbeatencoder/Hot-Water-Management-System/README.md

-IOT Project for Hot water Management in Public Sharing Washrooms
+IOT Project for Hot water Management in Public Sharing Washrooms done

 Our project comprises of 3 different modules:
 1. Android Application for users